 It is impossible to broach the topic of Fourier, however, without discussing some of his many eccentricities.
-So let’s get some of them out of the way from the get go.
+So let’s get some of them out of the way from the get-go.
 He wanted to abolish the number ten.
-He believed that children could be motivated to happily do most of the labor in our future communes, like Oompa Loompas.
+He believed that children could be motivated to happily do most of the labor in our future communes, like Oompa-Loompas.
 He believed lions and sharks would soon die out, replaced by “anti-sharks” and “anti-lions”.
 And most famously of all, he claimed a shift in our local cosmic conditions would change the chemical makeup of the earth’s oceans, so that they would taste like lemonade.
 There is also no shortage of paradoxes in Fourier’s character.
 He was a businessman who hated commerce.
 (Or at least the way commerce was practiced in his day.)
 He was a cosmopolitan universalist, susceptible to selective racism.
-He was a passionate rationalist, and a utopian pessimist (in the sense of believing we live in the worst of possible worlds, but are only a few months away from flipping this scenario on its head).
+He was a passionate rationalist and a utopian pessimist (in the sense he believed we live in the worst of possible worlds, but are only a few months away from flipping this scenario on its head).
 He was a scientific fantasist, a pedantic fabulist, a colonialist abolitionist, a revolutionary thinker who hated and feared revolutions, and a hyper-controlling conductor of freedom.
 Indeed, reading Fourier is quite a dissonant experience, given that he is as perceptive as he is naïve, and as prescient as he is absurd.
 (Indeed, I would argue that Fourier is a more amusing satirist than Jonathan Swift, for the simple reason that the former is deadly serious.)

-Fourier was insistent that we need not force a violent revolution in order to usher in a new age; we just need to rearrange some of our social mechanisms, and better regulate our intimate relations.
+Fourier was insistent that we need not force a violent revolution in order to usher in a new age; we just need to rearrange some of our social mechanisms and better regulate our intimate relations.
 Everything else would follow smoothly and swiftly in its wake.
-Removing obstacles was paramount, and the main obstacles in Fourier’s eyes are what we today call compulsory monogamy, wage slavery, alienated labor, financial insecurity, and finance capitalism.
+Removing obstacles was paramount, and the main obstacles in Fourier’s eyes were what we today call compulsory monogamy, wage slavery, alienated labor, financial insecurity, and finance capitalism.
 (And also bread.
 Fourier was not a fan of bread.)
 By banishing monogamy, people would no longer be obliged to cheat, lie, and sneak.
 Love, whether spiritual or physical, would be allowed to flourish whenever and however it began to blossom, and bitterness and resentment would subsequently evaporate almost overnight.
-(Strangely, while Fourier has a great faith in the motivational spur of comradely rivalry, he has little trepidation about the dark power of jealousy as an entrenched human – perhaps even animal – trait.)
-Wages are, for Fourier, a scourge, and should be replaced by a dividend or share of profits, and no one is obliged to toil for a pittance.
+(Strangely, while Fourier had a great faith in the motivational spur of comradely rivalry, he had little trepidation about the dark power of jealousy as an entrenched human — perhaps even animal — trait.)
+Wages are, for Fourier, a scourge, and should be replaced by a dividend or share of profits, and no one should be obliged to toil for a pittance.
 Monotonous work is to immediately be replaced by many different tasks, all vital to the community, and all intimately connected to the sense of worth and accomplishment of the clan.
 (Or what he called a Series.)
 Fourier imagined vigorous and friendly competition between the pear-growers and the apple-growers, for instance.
 But even so, a pear-grower would perhaps move to the woodshop later in the afternoon, before attending a rehearsal of her new play a couple of hours after that, all in order to honor the papillonnage, or butterfly-like caprice, of human attention.

 is as incompatible with equality of fortune as with uniformity of character; it desires a progressive scale in every direction, the greatest variety in employments, and, above all, the union of extreme contrasts, such as that of the man of opulence with one of no means, a fiery character with an apathetic one, youth with age, etc.1